Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Experiment

 \subsection{Hyper-Parameter Analysis}

-This subsection investigates the impact of several key hyper-parameters on model performance, including the number of user groups $g$, the number of local training epochs per client $H$, and the client sampling ratio per round $\beta$. \textbf{For the number of user groups $\bm{g}$}, experimental results reveal that model performance is sensitive to the number of user groups, with the best performance varying across datasets.
+This subsection investigates the impact of several key hyperparameters on model performance, including the number of user groups $g$, the number of local training epochs per client $H$, and the client sampling ratio per round $\beta$. \textbf{For the number of user groups $\bm{g}$}, experimental results reveal that model performance is sensitive to the number of user groups, with the best performance varying across datasets.
 An appropriate group number enables effective user partitioning and better captures preference diversity. \textbf{For the number of local training epochs $\bm{H}$}, setting local epochs to 5 generally yields the best performance.
-Fewer epochs may lead to underfitting, while excessive training can cause overfitting due to data heterogeneity. \textbf{For the client sampling ratio $\bm{\beta}$}, model performance remains generally comparable across different sampling ratios.
+Too few local epochs result in underfitted and noisy updates, whereas excessive training can induce overfitting and escalate computational costs. \textbf{For the client sampling ratio $\bm{\beta}$}, model performance remains generally comparable across different sampling ratios.
 Lower ratios may lead to slower convergence, whereas higher ratios help accelerate training and improve resource efficiency.
-Complete results and analysis on all datasets can be found in Appendix.
+Complete results and analysis on all datasets can be found in Appendix \ref{app:hyperparameter}.